|

 It’s worth keeping in mind that although Jaisalmer is touristy, it is still a little conservative, especially for women.
 Avoid low-cut tops and make sure you bring clothing to cover your knees and shoulders if you plan on visiting the Jain temples.

-For more tips, see our What to Wear in India as a Female tourist guide.
+For more tips, see our guide on What to Wear in India as a Female Tourist.

 Sand dunes in Thar Desert near Jaisalmer